Lorellana21/lorellana21/README.md

 ### A bit more about me

 Coming from the _translation and communication world_, then absorved into the _cultural and tourism universe_...

-Now I´m really "pursuing my dream": to become a **Frontend Developer** and get my first job in the _IT cosmos_.
+Now, I´m really "pursuing my dream": to become a **Frontend Developer** and get my first job in the _IT cosmos_.

 For that reason: